In Massachusetts, all evictions follow the same process:

-From start to finish, an eviction in Massachusetts can be completed in one to four months.
-However, it can take longer depending on the reason for eviction and whether the tenant appears at the hearing, appeals, or contests the eviction.
+From start to finish, an eviction in Massachusetts can be completed in 1 to 4 months, depending on the reason for eviction and whether the tenant contests it.

 Grounds for an Eviction in Massachusetts